Director of Athletics and Adjunct Instructor

 Assistant Men's Basketball Coach

-Thalla finished his college basketball career as a Eutectic last year.
-As a sixth-year pharmacy student, he returns to the Eutectic squad this year in a coaching role.
+Thalla finished his college basketball career as a Eutectic in 2012.
+As a sixth-year pharmacy student, he returns to the Eutectic squad for his second year in a coaching role.

 Women's Head Volleyball Coach